I realize my last post may have come across as being asshole-ish, so I’d like to offer a disclaimer:

-i am an asshole.
+I am an asshole.

-there. i feel much better now that we’ve cleared that up.
+There.
+I feel much better now that we’ve cleared that up.

-i’m not saying i’ll never play live again (not that i ever did much of that to begin with), but when i do it’ll either be with adam/field assembly, or to play my own music, and that’ll be it. i really need to stop this occasional musical freelancing thing, for my own sake, and so i can avoid last-minute stuff in general, whether it’s me being left with little time to prepare, or having to pull out at the last minute to avoid looking like an idiot on-stage, or feeling like i’m being used as little more than a promotional tool for someone else’s benefit.
+I’m not saying I’ll never play live again (not that I ever did much of that to begin with), but when I do it’ll either be with Adam/Field Assembly or to play my own music, and that’ll be about it.
+I really need to stop this occasional musical freelancing thing, for my own sake, and so I can avoid last-minute stuff in general, whether it’s me being left with little time to prepare, having to pull out at the last minute to avoid looking like an idiot onstage, or feeling like I’m being used as little more than a promotional tool for someone else’s benefit.

-dig how i apologize for my disheveled appearance only to chop most of my face out of the picture. at least you can kind of see what my hands are doing for a change. also dig how i ran out of time on the camera five seconds or so before the song was over.
+Dig how I apologize for my disheveled appearance only to chop most of my face out of the picture.
+At least you can kind of see what my hands are doing for a change.
+Also dig how I ran out of time on the camera five seconds or so before the song was over.